kadirpekel/komandr/README.rst

 komandr
 =======

-Convert your ordinary functions into cool command-line interfaces.
+Convert your ordinary functions into cool command-line interfaces!

+Komandr is a smart thin wrapper around powerful `argparse` module lets you build defacto standart command-line interfaces in secondz while providing you all the flexibity.

 Example
 -------